Resources:Framed Photography Competition

 After the success of 2013, the UCL ISR "Resources: Framed" Photography Competition is back for another year.

-The competition is open to all UCL staff and students and will be judged by a panel led by Mark Edwards, one of the most widely published photographers in the world and creator of the Hard Rain Project.
+The competition is open to all UCL staff and students and entries will be shortlisted by a panel led by Mark Edwards, one of the most widely published photographers in the world and creator of the Hard Rain Project.

 - People's Choice Prize (voted for during the exhibition) - £200 worth of amazon vouchers & framed print